Skip to main content

 Any of these could be a sign of infection.

-Applying vaseline around the tip of your penis will stop it sticking to your underwear.
-Wearing light, loose-fitting clothing for 2 or 3 days will also help avoid irritation.
+Apply Vaseline around the tip of your penis.
+This will stop it sticking to your underwear.

 Sex

 It usually takes at least 10 days for your penis to heal after circumcision.
-You should avoid having sex for at least 4 weeks after your operation.
+You should avoid having sex for at least 4 weeks after your procedure.

 Driving